On directional maximal operators in higher dimensions

-If Theorem A were more flexible, in the sense that the partitions were allowed to \lq accumulate' away from the hyperplanes orthogonal to the basis vectors, then $p\mbox{\,-\!}\lac(n)$ and $\lacshadows(n)$ would be the same, as we would be able to bound the operators associated to the latter class.
-However, Theorem~A is remarkably sharp in the sense that the supremum in $\sigma$ must be taken over the whole of~$\Sigma$, and the partitions must accumulate at the hyperplanes perpendicular to the basis vectors.
-To see this, we construct sets of relatively well--behaved directions for which the associated maximal operators are unbounded.
-As in the previous section, the directions need only be badly spaced after projecting onto a two--dimensional subspace, and so, in contrast with the two--dimensional case, it is not enough to constrain the angles between the directions if they are to give rise to a bounded maximal operator in higher dimensions.
+As in the previous section, to construct unbounded directional maximal operators, the directions need only be badly spaced after projecting onto a two--dimensional subspace.
+Thus, in contrast with the two--dimensional case, it is not enough to constrain the angles between the directions if they are to give rise to a bounded maximal operator in higher dimensions.
+To see this, we enumerate $\mathbb{Q}\cap[\frac{1}{2},\frac{2}{3}]=\{q_\ell\}_{\ell\ge 1}$ and consider